naim-2/Airline-Booking-System/README.md

 with the database using SQL.
 This project was developed by Brian and me while taking our Object Oriented class.

 ## 1. First set up the project as follows:
-Download and install Netbeans 8.0
+Download and install NetBeans 8.0
 #
 Download the zipped folder and unzip it OR clone the repository to your local machine
 #